Speedrookie/Music-Manager/README.md

 Features:
   - Downloads/Library Paths
-      Specify the paths of downloads and library directories.
+      - Specify the paths of downloads and library directories.
   - Artist Verifaction
-      Verifies if file artists exist, moves songs to correct artist folder or creates a new artist if not found.
+      - Verifies if file artists exist, moves songs to correct artist folder or creates a new artist if not found.
-  - Blacklist
+  - Blacklists
       - Word Blacklist
           Removes blacklisted words from the filename of files.
       - Character Blacklist